-Onyx Sportsbook by William Hill can also be found at sister property Turtle Creek.
+The Caesars brand can also be found at sister property Turtle Creek.
 At this location, self-serve kiosks are there for your wagering needs, while the casino itself has plenty of amenities and dining options to enjoy.

 There are a number of other great spots to head out and wager on some hoops action across Michigan.
-Among the spots to check out are the 131 Sportsbook & Lounge at Gun Lake Casino in Wayland, and The Sportsbook at Greektown Casino-Hotel in Detroit.
+Among the spots to check out are the 131 Sportsbook & Lounge at Gun Lake Casino in Wayland, and Barstool Sportsbook at Greektown Casino-Hotel in Detroit.

 The Detroit Pistons are Michigan’s only NBA team.
 Based in Detroit, the Pistons play in Little Caesars Arena in Midtown Detroit, which opened in 2017.

 The Pistons have won three NBA titles, including the “Bad Boys” teams in 1989 and 1990, featuring stars Isiah Thomas, Dennis Rodman, and Bill Laimbeer, and the 2004 team led by Chauncey Billups, Richard Hamilton, and Rasheed Wallace.

 The “Bad Boys” teams of the late 1980s and early 1990s cemented the Pistons’ reputation as one of the toughest teams in the NBA.